Ana Fernández / SEO

 3. Attention (self-attention)

-4. Neural Networks and Prediction
+4. Neural networks and prediction

 Each layer transforms the received vectors into new representations, allowing the model to progressively refine its understanding of the context.